PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dual-statistics InstanceNorm result retention contract above.
 Implement only that assignment, rerun the same gates sequentially, then commit and push only;
 do not create, reopen, or update a pull request.

+## Terminal dual-statistics InstanceNorm result retention implementation checkpoint

+The first direct production call now retains its unchanged one-counter dictionary as `_terminal_instancenorm_dualstats_stats`.
+The second and third retain `_very_late_instancenorm_dualstats_stats` and `_pre_terminal_affine_instancenorm_dualstats_stats`; the nested convergence call continues to consume its counter with the shared graph index.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key schema, positive-only pruning, GraphIndex/LayoutState behavior, terminal residual predecessor, terminal boundary-cluster successor, all other occurrences, pass order, dependencies, diagnostics, and TensorFlow behavior.
+The new result has no consumer and triggers no graph work.

+The first implementation run found the expected stale terminal-boundary architecture assertion that required its predecessor to be `ast.Expr`.
+It now requires the exact terminal dual-statistics assignment.
+The very-late and pre- terminal cross-occurrence contracts were updated in the same bounded unit.

+Implementation validation completed sequentially under `uv`:

+- boundary and terminal/very-late occurrence contracts: `3 passed in 2.27s`
+- dual-statistics indexed owner, terminal/direct/nested occurrence, pre- terminal boundary, architecture, and pass-efficiency coverage:
+  `569 passed in 20.57s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1431 passed in 25.37s`

+These are unit, contract, and orchestration checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit all production occurrences and the complete result schema of `_optimize_transpose_instancenorm_residual_add_to_single_post_adapter_nhwc_chains()`.
+Isolate the terminal raw call immediately before `_terminal_instancenorm_residual_mul_concat_stats` without conflating any nested convergence occurrence.
+Commit and push only; do not create, reopen, or update a pull request.